ahmedssabir/Belief-Revision-Score/model/Negative_Evidence-model/Negtive_Evidence_demo/README.md

 python similar_vector.py
 ```

 The negative visual information from GloVe is ``goat`` and  it will be used to decrease the hypothesis.
-Next, we need to init that negative visual context with common observation (LM)
+Next, we need to initialize that negative visual context with common observation (LM)

 ```
 python negative_visual_context_inti_GPT2.py